qdnqn/libgithttp/README.md

 0032want bdd6ceb415a8f5cfbecf0ed64310309c7880e1b8
 00000009done
 ```
-Response in http->pack will contain packfile generated from current HEAD in your repository:
+Response in http->pack will contain packfile generated from current HEAD in your repository and http->output:
 ```
 0008NAK
 PACK